kwb5105/LinuxFinalUdacity/README.md

-# Instructions for Linux Server Configuration
+# Kyle's Linux server configuration

 Linux Server setup for Fullstack Nanodegree project.

-## Getting Started
+## Logging into the server
 Instructions for signing into the linux server with "grader" user access and a defined list of installs that are currently making the system operate.

 IP Address: 34.229.24.54